hriScaleDatabase/ScaleDatabase_temp/02_guideline.md

 # Stage 3: Scale evaluation
 Stage summary: Scale evaluation occurs after the original scale is created and attempts to answer the following **three** questions.

-11. *Did the scale developers include a factor structure test (e.g., second EFA, CFA, DIF, test of unidimensionality if using Rasch, or similar)?*
+11. *Did the scale developers include a factor structure test (e.g., additional EFA, Confirmatory Factor Analysis (CFA), Differential Item Functioning (DIF), test of unidimensionality if using Rasch, or similar)?*
 The reader should check to see if there is a test for factor structure.
-A confirmatory factor analysis on a new sample or a Differential Item Function (Rasch) are common approaches.
+A CFA on a new sample or a DIF (Rasch) are common approaches.

 12. *Was a measure of reliability (e.g., Cronbach's &alpha; or McDonald's ω<sub>t</sub> or ω<sub>h</sub>, Tarkkhonen's Rho) reported?*
 The reader should look for some test of the scale's reliability in the paper.
 This can be completed using metrics such as McDonald's ω<sub>t</sub> or ω<sub>h</sub> in addition to Cronbach's coefficient &alpha;.
 A reasonable minimum threshold for reliability is &ge; 0.80.